interactivethings/catalog/docs/basics/configuration.md

 - `path : String`: The path where the page is accessible
 - `title : String`: The title of the page (also shows up in the navigation)
-- `content : Function`: Function which returns the content of the page.
+- `content : Mixed`: The content of the page.
+Catalog supports multiple ways to define what should be shown.
+See explanation below.

 Catalog also supports `src` and `component` as a different way to specify the page content.
 These properties are deprecated and support will be removed